Carrier Relationships: 8 Ways Brokers Can Strengthen Them

 Carriers appreciate transparency.
 Be up up front about changing market conditions and fluctuating rates.
 Knowing your carriers one-on-one will help lay the groundwork for a good working relationship that endures even when conditions aren’t ideal.

-Your carriers are the backbone of your freight broker business and that get loads delivered intact and on time and give them a reason to say “yes” next time you need their help.
+Your carrier relationships are the backbone of your freight broker business.
+Give them a reason to say “yes” next time you need their help by simply saying “thank you” or showing them a small token of appreciation.

 Onboard quality carriers faster.